 It seems we can’t find what you’re looking for.
 Perhaps searching can help.

 The City has an animal control officer who is available to pick up animals.
-The officer also operates an animal pound at 2002 E. Division Street, behind the Liberty Utilities wastewater treatment plant.
+The City also operates an animal pound at 2002 E. Division Street, behind the Liberty Utilities wastewater treatment plant.
 The pound is accessible off of Division Street.

 Hours of Operation: